webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 '''<nowiki>{{!}}</nowiki>''' is a transclusion of a template named '''<nowiki>!</nowiki>''' which contains a single pipe character.
 Luckily, the rendering engine evaluatates template transclusions after producing the form, so the pipe character does not get interpreted as a parameter separator.
 The &amp;#124; escape is even stronger because only the browser will render the pipe character from it.

-'''Note:''' Don't copy and paste the &amp;#124; sequence from this article.
-To get it to display here, the ampersand (

 ===Tables with pipe characters===

 To create tables, you have to avoid pipes completely.
 See [[WPD:Manual_Of_Style/Tables|Tables]] for details.